-This app downloads your Cmdr's data and station data from the game Elite: Dangerous and, at your choice, either:
+This app downloads your Cmdr's details and system, faction, scan and station data from the game Elite: Dangerous and, at your choice, either:

-- sends the station commodity market prices, other station data and system and scan data to the Elite Dangerous Data Network ("EDDN") from where you and others can use it via online trading, prospecting and shopping tools such as eddb, Elite Trade Net, Inara, ED-TD, Thrudd's Trading Tools, Rogueys, etc.
+- sends station commodity market prices, other station data, system and faction information and body scan data to the Elite Dangerous Data Network ("EDDN") from where you and others can use it via online trading, prospecting and shopping tools such as eddb, EDSM, Elite Trade Net, Inara, Rogueys, Trade Dangerous, etc.

-- saves a record of your ship loadout to files on your computer that you can load into E:D Shipyard, Coriolis or Elite Trade Net.
+- saves a record of your ship loadout to files on your computer that you can load into outfitting tools such as E:D Shipyard, Coriolis or Elite Trade Net.

 You can run the app on the same machine on which you're running Elite: Dangerous or on another machine connected via a network share.